 Best Electrical Safety Tips For Your Home

 After any electrical wiring issues in your home have been repaired, take some time to learn about electricity and what to do in the case of an emergency.
-When there are small children in your home you must know what to do in the case of an electrical emergency.
-Purchase a training DVD that will explain electrical safety in an easy to understand detail.
+When there are small children in your home, you must know what to do in the case of an electrical emergency.
+Purchase a training DVD that will explain electrical safety in an easy-to-understand detail.
 If learning from a DVD is not for you, some communities offer electrical safety training for free through the electrical power company.
-The goal of learning about electrical safety is to not become an expert in electricity or electrical repair but to gain enough knowledge to be able to react in an emergency.
+The goal of learning about electrical safety is not to become an expert in electricity or electrical repair but to gain enough knowledge to be able to react in an emergency.

-Now that you have training and the most pressing electrical hazards in your house resolved.
+Now that you have the training and the most pressing electrical hazards in your house resolved.
 Start childproofing your home.
 Cover all electrical sockets with plastic electrical socket covers to prevent your child from poking items into the sockets.
 Be sure that the covers you choose to use cannot be removed easily by your children and are large enough that they are not a choking hazard.

 Finally, prepare for the possibility of an electrical fire by purchasing a fire extinguisher specially designed for electrical fires.
 Water should never be used on an electrical fire because the water has the potential to cause the fire to spread.
 Knowing about electrical safety means being prepared for the possibility of an electrical fire by purchasing a chemical fire extinguisher and checking the charge on your extinguisher yearly.

 While chances are you will never need to use your electrical safety training or use your fire extinguisher, the knowledge of electrical safety tips in the home is vital to protecting your children.
 Take the time to take electricity and electrical safety rule seriously, and your house will be happy and healthy for years to come.